cisagov/Malcolm/docs/development.md

 analyst password:
 analyst password (again):

+Additional local accounts can be created at https://localhost:488/ when Malcolm is running

 (Re)generate self-signed certificates for HTTPS access (Y/n): y

 (Re)generate self-signed certificates for a remote log forwarder (Y/n): y

-Store username/password for primary remote OpenSearch instance? (y/N): n

-Store username/password for secondary remote OpenSearch instance? (y/N): n
+Will Malcolm be using an existing remote primary or secondary OpenSearch instance? (y/N): n

 Store username/password for email alert sender account? (y/N): n